Changes coming 1 July 2025

 If you’re selling liquor in the ACT, you may need a liquor licence or permit.

-• A liquor licence authorises sale of liquor at a particular premises, like a bar or café.
+• A liquor licence authorises sale of liquor at a specific premises, like a bar or café.

-• A liquor permit authorises sale of liquor at a particular event, like a festival or marketplace.
+• A liquor permit authorises sale of liquor at a specific event, like a festival or marketplace.

-A list of issued liquor licences and permit locations in the ACT can be viewed on the interactive liquor licences map.
+View a list of ACT locations with liquor licences and permits on the interactive liquor licences map.

 Liquor licence types

-If you have a liquor licence, depending on the licence type, you can sell liquor for consumption:
+Depending on the licence type, you can sell liquor for consumption either:

-• on the premises in open containers, for example with the bottle top removed or served in a glass, or
+• on the premises in open containers, for example with the bottle top removed or served in a glass

 • off the premises in sealed containers, for example a case of beer, or a bottle of wine.

-All licences are issued with licensed times.
+We issue all licences with licensed times.
 This means you can only sell liquor during those times.

 General licence